 Family Resort Time

 Vacationing to a Costa Rican resort with your toddlers can still make the trip an adventure, but also be a little more relaxing for parents.
-Resorts in Costa Rica are so diverse, you can chose from beach time with your toddlers, on-site hot springs, rainforest hiking trails, or mountain setting with breathtaking views.
+Resorts in Costa Rica are so diverse, you can choose from beach time with your toddlers, on-site hot springs, rainforest hiking trails, or mountain setting with breathtaking views.

-Most of these resorts offer the traditional amenities like pools, restaurants, and gardens to explore.
+Most of these resorts offer traditional amenities like pools, restaurants, and gardens to explore.
 Many resorts are built on hilly and mountainous terrain so understanding the layout of the resort along with the child-friendly amenities is vital to a relaxing time.

 Costa Rica Escapes can assist with this in the planning process, so be sure to ask us!
 You will find beauty everywhere in Costa Rica, and you can’t escape nature and all of its wonders as you rest and your toddlers enjoy a family vacation in a controlled and safe environment.